 \section{Discussion}

 In conclusion, SHG has been observed in numerical simulations of nonlinear BH ringdowns \cite{mitman2023nonlinearities, cheung2023nonlinear}.
-In a quantum mechanics, second harmonics can produce non-classical states both in the parent and nonlinear modes, starting from initial coherent states \cite{mandel1982squeezing}.
-This can be understood in terms of particle creation and annihilation: nonlinearities temper with particle number distributions, leading to states which classical theory cannot account for \cite{hillery1985conservation}.
+In quantum mechanics, second harmonics can produce non-classical states both in the parent and nonlinear modes, starting from initial coherent states \cite{mandel1982squeezing}.
+This can be understood in terms of particle creation and annihilation: nonlinearities affect particle number distributions, leading to states which classical theory cannot account for \cite{hillery1985conservation}.

 In principle, quantum features of such states could be directly measured using interferometric detectors.
 Then, one could set up a gravitational non-classicality witness and establish the quantum nature of gravity at the same level of rigor of quantum optics experiments.
 In practice, however, this is exceedingly hard due to the extremely weak coupling between GWs and matter.